CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 which to connect the virtual machine.

-If you specify an `interfaces` constraint, MAAS creates a `bridge` or `macvlan` attachment to the networks that match the given contraint.
+If you specify an `interfaces` constraint, MAAS creates a `bridge` or `macvlan` attachment to the networks that match the given constraint.
 MAAS prefers `bridge` interface attachments when possible, since this typically results in successful communication.